benedekrozemberczki/tigerlily/docs/source/notes/installation.rst

 **Updating the Library**

-Upgrade your outdated tigerlily version by using:
+Upgrade your outdated TigerLily version by using:

 .. code-block:: shell